Haufe-Lexware/Scss-Styleguide/README.md

 <a name="handling-breakpoints">Handling Breakpoints: Element Queries</a>
 -----------

 Element Queries?
 What do you write, Tim?
-Uhh, Element Queries with Sass are so much better than the mediaqueries.
-Do you know how it is too have all your specific responsive styles in an own file?
-This is crappy I think.
-You write modules, then you should declare the responsive behaviour of it there. **Not in another file.**
+Uhh, Element Queries with Sass are so much better than media queries.
+Do you know how it is to have all your specific responsive styles in an own file?
+In my opinion, that is crap.
+If you write modules you should declare the responsive behavior of it there. **Not in another file.**

 ```sass
 // Scss